gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## Handling of Endpoint-Pair Shared Secrets {#handling-endpoint-secret}

-   SCTP-AUTH {{RFC4895}} is keyed using Endpoint-Pair Shared Secrets.
+   SCTP AUTH {{RFC4895}} is keyed using Endpoint-Pair Shared Secrets.
 In SCTP associations where DTLS is used, DTLS is used to establish these secrets.
-The endpoints MUST NOT use another mechanism for establishing shared secrets for SCTP-AUTH.
+The endpoints MUST NOT use another mechanism for establishing shared secrets for SCTP AUTH.
    The endpoint-pair shared secret for Shared Key Identifier 0 is empty and MUST be used when establishing the first DTLS connection.

    The initial DTLS connection will be used to establish a new shared secret as specified per DTLS version below, and which MUST use shared key identifier 1.
-After sending the DTLS Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier 0 to key identifier 1.
-Once the initial Finished message from the peer has been processed by DTLS, the SCTP-AUTH key with Shared Key Identifier 0 MUST be removed.
+After sending the DTLS Finished message for the initial DTLS connection, the active SCTP AUTH key MUST be switched from key identifier 0 to key identifier 1.
+Once the initial Finished message from the peer has been processed by DTLS, the SCTP AUTH key with Shared Key Identifier 0 MUST be removed.

    When a subsequent DTLS connection is setup, a new a 64-byte shared secret is derived using the TLS-Exporter.
 The shared secret